[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 1994 1995 1996

-I'm not sure if there is a 1997 poster.
+There does not appear to be a 1997 poster, and this is where the full range fades out.
 I provided the 1992 poster, Eddie Lang sent me 1993, Jon Shelley scanned 1994, Dimitrios Philippides photocopied 1995, and Stan Russell sent me 1996.
 Subbuteo fandom at work :-)

 1992: A double sided poster with the range much as it was in 1991, but with a new set of balls (61223) replacing the Sambas.
 The teams reached 767, and numbers had yet to start being re-used.
 (154 teams were available in this year).
+This poster was sold in shops for 20p, although they do appear in box sets as well.

 1993: A poster that displayed the USA '94 accessories, but was copyright 1992, and must be the 1993 catalogue.
 The USA goals and balls replaced the Italia ones, but that was the only change to the accessories.
 The teams reached 791, and we see the first number re-use (608 and 759).
 154 teams available.
 Despite the small illustration, this was the biggest of the 1990s posters.